doutimi3/ansible-config/README.md

 ```
 * php-todo app needs to connect to the database, so we will create a new database and user in the database for this application.
 This will be done using ansible.
 To do this, navigate back to the "ansible-config" directory, under Roles, navigate to the "mysql" role and in "defaults > main.yml", scroll down to the "databases" and "Users" section add the below line of codes:

 The host of the user must be the private ip address of the jenkins server.
+This is because the jenkins server would act as a client to connect to the database server.

 ```SHELL
 # Database